-Currently, the emissions of greenhouse gases from ships involved in international transport are not subject to the United Nations Framework Convention on Climate Change's Kyoto Protocol, or its successor, the Paris Agreement, which entered into force in 2005 and 2016, respectively, have been relied on by countries to produce national plans to reduce greenhouse gas emissions.
+Currently, the emissions of greenhouse gases from ships involved in international transport are not subject to the United Nations Framework Convention on Climate Change's Kyoto Protocol, or its successor, the Paris Agreement, which entered into force in 2005 and 2016, respectively, pursuant to which countries have produced national plans to reduce greenhouse emissions.
 However, since the entry into force of the Paris Agreement, the IMO has subsequently reaffirmed its strong commitment to continue to work to address greenhouse gas emissions from ships engaged in international trade.
 The IMO is evaluating various mandatory measures to reduce greenhouse gas emissions from international shipping, which may include market-based instruments or a carbon tax.
 In June 2013, the European Commission developed a strategy to integrate maritime emissions into the overall European Union strategy to reduce greenhouse gas emissions.
 In accordance with this strategy, in April 2015 the European Parliament and Council adopted regulations requiring large vessels using European Union ports to monitor, report and verify their carbon dioxide emissions beginning in January 2018.